2017 German Figure Skating Championships

 The 2017 German Figure Skating Championships (Deutsche Meisterschaften im Eiskunstlaufen 2017) was held on December 15–17, 2016 at the Erika-Heß-Eisstadion in Berlin.
-Skaters competed in the disciplines of men's singles, ladies' singles, pair skating, ice dancing, and synchronized skating on the senior, junior, and novice levels.
+Skaters competed in the disciplines of men's singles, women's singles, pair skating, ice dance, and synchronized skating on the senior, junior, and novice levels.
 The results of the national championships were among the criteria used to choose the German teams to the 2017 World Championships and 2017 European Championships.